mruby/mruby/doc/limitations.md

 #### mruby [3.0.0 (2021-03-05)]

 No exception is raised.
-Instead you have to do:
+Instead, you have to do:

 ```ruby
 begin